18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 ### Roadmap

-We've introduced the notion of bits and bytes in the previous lesson.
-In this lesson, we're going to talk about how those pieces of data get organized into systems that can be searched and organized: databases.
+ In this lesson, we're going to talk about how pieces of data get organized into systems that can be searched and organized: databases.
+We'll start here to understand just WHAT we're testing when we talk about security, performance, and migration testing -- since it's usually DATABASES.

 {% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Databases" %}

 ## Databases (20m, solo)

 A database organizes data.
 Databases can contain words, numbers, images... really, any kind of digital data.
-Therefore, it is important to have a reference for how big these different kinds of data are.
+They can be different sizes, depending on how much data they store.

 A database with one million words will be roughly 8MB in size. **Why?** Because one million words that are around 8 characters long will be one million, 8-byte things, or 8 megabytes.

 A database with one million desktop wallpapers will be roughly 2GB in size. **Why?** A desktop wallpaper is 2MB, and we have one million of them.
 A million megabytes would be a gigabyte, and we have one million 2MB things... hence, two gigabytes.

-But more important to our understanding here is what a database looks like, and how it is organized.
+But more important to our understanding here is what a database looks like and how it is organized.

 ### The LEGO Database